Smart devices in your home

-On average, Australians have around 14 connected devices in their homes, with this figure expected to double in the next four years.
+On average, Australians have around 17 connected devices in their homes, with this figure expected to double in the next four years.

-So what can happen?
+What can happen?

 In 2016, a massive online attack that reportedly targeted some of the world’s highest profile websites—including Twitter, PayPal and Spotify—used baby monitors, among other devices, to carry out the attack.

-Your smart devices could also be hacked to use connected cameras to spy on users.
-Typically, the owner of the device has no way of knowing when the device has been compromised.
+Your smart devices could also be hacked to use connected cameras to spy on whoever is using them.
+Again, the owner of the device has no way of knowing the device has been hacked.

 - Whenever possible, change any default passwords on the device to a secure and private password.
 If unsure, look up how to change the device settings on the manufacturer’s official website or contact their customer service centre.
 Learn how to create and remember strong passwords.